mciccale/mciccale/README.md

 # 👾 About Me:
 Web Development and Software Engineering enthusiast.
 Always eager to acquire new skills as well as to contribute to the development community.
-I'm a soon-to-be software engineer at Universidad Politécnica de Madrid (UPM) currently interning at IMDEA Software Institute.

 ## 🌐 Socials: